MohammadSaeedi-wrm/mohammadsaeedi-wrm.github.io/index.md

 -	Soil moisture remote sensing
 -	Hydrological modeling
--	Irrigation estimates from space using bottom-up approach
 -	Rainfall-Runoff modeling using satellite soil moisture data
 -	Drought monitoring using the SM2RAIN-NWF algorithm, satellite data and in situ measurements
 -	Spatial downscaling of soil moisture remote sensing products
 -	Data-assimilation approach to ensure maximum convergence between model predictions and observations
 -	Applications of machine learning to remote sensing and hydrology